Superman (Earth-One): Fictional biography

 Other glimpses of the future showed that in the centuries to come, his legend would lead to a quasi-religion revolving around his deeds and those of other heroes; worshipers would dress as famous heroes and periodically attend conventions.
-Its chief holiday was “Miracle Monday” wherein celebrants would set aside a plate for Superman, hoping that he would visit and attend the sacred meal.
+Its chief holiday was "Miracle Monday" wherein celebrants would set aside a plate for Superman, hoping that he would visit and attend the sacred meal.
 In fact, whilst Superman would ultimately die, his descendants would continue the never-ending battle for truth and justice as they shepherded humanity in its exploration of the universe, intermarrying with mortals thus raising it to the next level of evolution.

 The career of the Earth-One Superman came to an abrupt end, however, with the release of Crisis on Infinite Earths, an event meant to redefine DC's characters with the main villain Anti-Monitor attempting to destroy the universe but instead altering its history completely.

-In 2011, however, years after it was published, Marv Wolfman revealed that just prior to the events in Crisis, which he wrote, that Superman was approached by a woman named Harbinger who explained to him that even if the Anti-Monitor were defeated, that the surviving reality would be left deformed.
+In 2011, however, years after it was published, Marv Wolfman revealed that just prior to the events in Crisis, which he wrote, that Superman was approached by a woman named Harbinger who explained to him that even if the Anti-Monitor was defeated, that the surviving reality would be left deformed.
 He was shown events of DC Comics ranging from the late 1980s to 2011 to show just how terrible the upcoming age would be.
-(He saw his own death, his fellow heroes in an identity crisis, Wonder Woman summarily executing people on live TV, the Amazons attack, Batman betraying the Justice League, etc.)

-She asked him if that was the fate that awaited it, was the DC Universe even worth saving?
-Superman said that yes, no matter what happened, life was still worth living and the future still worth saving.
+He saw his own death, his fellow heroes in an identity crisis, Wonder Woman summarily executing people on live TV, the Amazons attack, Batman betraying the Justice League, etc. She asked him if that was the fate that awaited it, was the DC Universe even worth saving; Superman said that, no matter what happened, life was still worth living and the future still worth saving.
 He would carry on.